openfisca/openfisca-ops/guides/Install-API-instance.md

 ## Updates

 Whenever you make adjustments to the configuration or want to update to the latest version, simply run again the commands given in the “Install and start the API” section.
-Ansible runs are idempotent, meaning that they can be run repeatedly and will yield the same result: anytime you run the “playbook”, you should end up with a working version of the latest OpenFisca France Web API on the target machine defined in your inventory.
+Ansible runs are idempotent, meaning that they can be run repeatedly and will yield the same result: anytime you run the “playbook”, you should end up with a working version of the latest OpenFisca Web API serving the latest country package on the target machine defined in your inventory.